-Effective December 1, 2022, the Company and Mr. Thomas F. Isett, the former Chief Executive Officer (the "CEO") and former Chairman of the Board of Directors (the "Board"), agreed for Mr. Isett to resign as a member of the Board and relinquish his duties, rights and obligations as the CEO of the Company.
+Effective December 1, 2022, the Company and Mr. Thomas F. Isett, the former Chief Executive Officer (the "CEO") and former Chairman of the Board, agreed for Mr. Isett to resign as a member of the Board and relinquish his duties, rights and obligations as the CEO of the Company.